 As the Class of 2020 settles into the rhythm of their first semester at college, what are they discovering about their new campus and the learning and social opportunities it affords them?
 Familiarizing themselves with an environment that is very different from the high schools or jobs they’ve just left, how might the student journey they’re just beginning already take a different course from that of this year’s graduating class?

 One very obvious place where change is most influencing the college experience is in the classroom, as colleges and universities begin to more firmly embrace technology in teaching.
 More technology in the lecture hall or lab is a change that this year’s freshmen class is already familiar with, having already used laptops, tablets and multi-platform digital learning experiences since middle school and high-school.
-“In the print versus digital debate, Gen Z just might be the group that finally tips the scales,” explains Barnes & Noble College Research Specialist, Steve McSpiritt.
-“Our research has told us that, typically, Millennials prefer reading in print by a four-to-one margin over digital,” he adds, “but 46 percent of Gen Z students have already used tools like e-textbooks and adaptive learning in their classrooms, with over 80 percent finding them very or extremely helpful.”
+“In the print versus digital debate, Gen Z just might be the group that finally tips the scales,” explains Marie Policastro, Director of Partnership Marketing for Barnes & Noble College.
+“Our research has told us that, typically, Millennials prefer reading in print by a four-to-one margin over digital,” she adds, “but 46 percent of Gen Z students have already used tools like e-textbooks and adaptive learning in their classrooms, with over 80 percent finding them very or extremely helpful.”

 Although Gen Z is just now hitting college campuses across the country, another demographic is growing on campus — and online: non-traditional students.
 According to the Center for Post Secondary Education study, non-traditional student enrollment is projected to grow more than twice as fast as traditional-age students (8.7 percent and 21.7 percent respectively) from 2012 to 2022.
 “As student demographics continue to shift, we felt it was critical to gain a better understanding of this particular student population,” says Lisa Malat, Vice President and Chief Marketing Office for Barnes & Noble College, in reference to their new Achieving Success for Non-Traditional Students report.
 “These findings help define and compare educational paths between traditional and non-traditional students, and will also be helpful to college and university administrators — and the higher education industry — to improve success for non-traditional students.”
 Non-traditional students are described as learners who might be juggling higher education with a full or part-time job, or those looking to retrain between careers, pick up their education after active service in the military, or those with responsibilities of managing children or other dependents.
 Malat’s advice to colleges and universities on how to deal with this growing demographic is to “stay relevant and connect with students in a personal way based on their own journey.”